daattali/beautiful-jekyll/README.md

 If you want to use any parameters, write them between the two lines.
 Look at `aboutme.md` or `index.html` as examples.

+**Always add the YAML front matter to every page, unless you specifically know that you want to bypass Jekyll.**

 ### Features

 #### Mobile-first